egger/cronica/README.md

 - The code-base for the Mac, iPhone, iPad, and Apple TV versions is shared and resides within the "Shared" folder.
 - While the Apple Watch also utilizes the same networking as the other platforms, it has a different user interface (UI) design.
 The Apple Watch-specific UI components are located in the "Apple Watch" folder.
 However, certain UI components are shared among all platforms and can be found in the "Shared" folder.
 - The views are organized based on their relationship with models or functionality.
 For instance, the "ItemContent" struct represents data fetched from the TMDb service, which can refer to a movie or a TV show.
 The UI elements associated with this struct are grouped under the "ItemContent" group in the "Views" folder.
 An example of such a UI element is the details page that users see when they open a movie.
+- The logic for most of the views is separated using extensions, primarily to help maintain the project in the long run.
 - If you have any questions, feel free to reach out to me via email, Twitter, or iMessage.
 I'll be happy to assist you.

 ##  Build information

-#### This project targets iOS 16.4, iPadOS 16.4, watchOS 9.4, macOS 13.4, tvOS 16.4 and requires Xcode 15.
+#### This project targets iOS 17, iPadOS 17, watchOS 10,  macOS 14, tvOS 17 and requires Xcode 15.

 To get started you'll need to:

-1. Get an API key to use TMDb API, you can get yours at their [website](https://www.themoviedb.org/documentation/api),  after that, go to Shared/Configuration/Key and replace the value of *tmdbApi* with your own key.
+- Get an API key to use TMDb API, you can get yours at their [website](https://www.themoviedb.org/documentation/api),  after that, go to Shared/Configuration/Key and replace the value of *tmdbApi* with your own key.
-2. You can remove TelemetryDeck service if you want to, I use it for the Feedback feature and sending signal when a catch occurs.

 ## App Store